 On one hand, certificates of deposit have benefits that make opening one absolutely worth it.
-You get an exponentially higher rate than a traditional savings account that is guaranteed to be stable for the term of the CD.
+They offer an exponentially higher interest rate than a traditional savings account, and that rate will stay the same until the CD matures.
+This makes a CD one of the most reliable ways you can invest your money.

 On the other hand, CDs have drawbacks that make people think they’re not worth it.
 The biggest drawback?
 You won’t be able to access your money until the CD matures, at least not without paying a penalty.

-The real question, though, isn’t whether CDs are uniformly good or bad.
+The real question, though, isn’t whether CDs are uniformly good or bad investments.
 Instead, you should be asking:

 When are CDs worth it?